willynilly/cff2toml/README.md

 ## Usage

+This package offers a CLI and classes to manipulate metadata in CFF and TOML files.

+One common use case is to synchronize metadata between pyproject.toml and CITATION.cff files in a Python software project.

+### CLI

+The CLI allows you to view and change common metadata between CITATION.cff and pyproject.toml files, including the Python project's:

+- title
+- description
+- license
+- version
+- repo

+You can learn more about the CLI options and commands by running the following help option:

 ```console
 cff2toml --help
 ```

-This package offers a CLI and classes to manipulate metadata in CFF and TOML files.

-One common use case is to synchronize metadata between pyproject.toml and CITATION.cff files in a Python project.

-### Viewing metadata in CITATION.cff and pyproject.toml
+#### Viewing metadata in CITATION.cff and pyproject.toml

 Here is how you view the version in both CITATION.cff and pyproject.toml, assuming they are in the same directory